Cantido/vehiclehud/doc/report/README.md

 ```

 Note: Compiling the report from scratch requires this command be executed
-twice to propery construct the table of contents
+twice to properly construct the table of contents.